mineelva/NewFunction/README.md

 NewFunction
 ===========

-som demo for jquery in my daily work
+some demo for jquery in my daily work